data-capsule/fogros2-sgc/docs/routing.md

                 if source_rib has the name record
                     inform ros topic manager
             Peer: add peer to rib
-            RIB: (a new RIB!) register the routing information with the RIB
+            RIB: (a new RIB!) register the routing information with the FIB
     AdvertisementResponse:
         route the query to the corresponding protocol handler
     RibGet:
-        search in RIB and get the IP address/port RibResponse
+        forward a async message to RIB for the query search in RIB and get the IP address/port RibResponse
         add and connect IP address/port by creating a new peering thread